 This is just one chapter after the one that says Adam and his family lived for hundreds of years.
 And the only humans are supposed to just be the ones in Adam's family.
 Yet this is talking about multiple groups, sons of God, daughters of humans, "Nephilim".
 And it says that compared to the 'sons of God', humans are "mortal" and only live 120 years.
 The most assumed meaning is that the 'sons of God' are angels.
 But that directly contradicts numerous other passages in the bible.

 Well, here's the answer.
 They're not the same event.
-Once that clicks and you re-read the text it makes so much more sense.
-The Gen1 humans ARE homo sapiens.
+Once that clicked the text makes so much more sense.
+The Gen1 humans ARE naturally evolved homo sapiens.
 And what they were commanded to do is exactly what homo sapiens actually did.
 They reproduced, filled the earth, and established themselves as the dominant species.

 Now, here's one of those predictions.
 What if beings like Adam and Eve were created one day like described, only in an environment already populated by humans?
 If that's true, what else is true?
 Well, for one thing, you'd expect those populations to in some way be impacted by this.
 You might look for evidence in their writings or in any other rather drastic changes that may have happened.
 Well, it turns out what you should expect to see is exactly what we do see.
 Mythology.

-And there weren't just stories.
-There were stories that went along with the evidence.
+And there were stories that went along with the evidence.
 For example, in Sumer.
-We know Sumer to be the first civilization and we know they invented a truly staggering list of human 'firsts'.
+Sumer is commonly considered to be the first civilization.
+We know they invented a truly staggering list of human 'firsts'.
 The wheel, the written language, written laws, jails, schools, civilization of course, mathematics, astrology, and on and on.
 What's interesting is that, according to the Sumerians, a god showed up one day, built a city, and taught them all this stuff.
 And there wasn't just one god, but a lot.
 But it started with this one.